ariakerstein/hugo-2021/content/posts/Plants-in-general.md

 The answer is to get present.
 Our perspective oscillates like a pendulum's swing: past-future, future-past, always whizzing past *now*.
 But sometimes the outside energy dissipates and the pendulum stills.

 If the first step is to stop the motion, the second step is to get calm in the stillness.
 Step 2 is much harder.
-The question I find helpful to ask myself is: what else is here?

 I’ve come to think that remaining calm while sitting still is one of the hardest things to do.

-In the same way that a drop of water seems still, so too our stillness vibrates with other stuff - Brownian motion of mind.
+Still is not the same as calm.
+When still, the question I find most helpful to ask myself is: what else is here?
+In the same way that a drop of water seems still, our stillness vibrates with Brownian motions of mind.

 So it is.
 I exist here and now.
 With plants.